Ast3risk-ops/website/content/Blog/moving-to-blowfish/index.md

 ## My opinion

 Compared to my old blog theme, this is missing certain shortcodes or features but it has everything I need and looks a million times better.
+It's also a framework to build basic pages for an actual site, not just for a blog.